Unity-Technologies/ml-agents/docs/Tutorial-Custom-Trainer-Plugin.md

 Please refer to the internal [PPO implementation](../ml-agents/mlagents/trainers/ppo/trainer.py) for a complete code example.
 We will not provide a workable code in the document.
 The purpose of the tutorial is to introduce you to the core components and interfaces of our plugin framework.
 We use code snippets and patterns to demonstrate the control and data flow.

 Your custom trainers are responsible for collecting experiences and training the models.
-Your custom trainer class acts like a co-ordinator to the policy and optimizer.
+Your custom trainer class acts like a coordinator to the policy and optimizer.
 To start implementing methods in the class, create a policy class objects from method `create_policy`:

 ```python